 We assessed the status of ten finfish stocks in coastal areas from the Mexican Pacific Northwest and the Gulf of Mexico (Fig. 1).
 The studied cases included the Ocean whitefish (Caulolatilus princeps), California sheephead (Semicossyphus pulcher), barred sand bass (Paralabrax nebulifer), vermilion rockfish (Sebastes miniatus), starry rockfish (S. constellatus), yellowtail (Seriola lalandi), rooster hind (Hyporthodus acanthistius), goldspotted sand bass (Paralabrax auroguttatus), Pacific red snapper (Lutjanus peru), and the northern red snapper (Lutjanus campechanus) (Table 1).
-These coastal fishes have a variety of life-history traits, with maximum ages ranging between 20 to 61 years (Shanks et al. 2005, Allen et al. 2006; SEDAR24, 2010) and age at maturity ranging from 2 to 6 years (Love et al., 1990; Allen et al., 2006; Froehlich et al., 2021).
-Most of the species are broadcast spawners, except for the Sebastes species, in which the fertilization and embryo development occur internally (Love et al., 1990).
-In addition, S. pulcher is a protogynous hermaphrodite species that can transition from a reproductively functional female to a male (Allen et al. 2006; Shanks et al., 2005).
+These coastal fishes have a variety of life-history traits, with maximum ages ranging between 20 to 61 years [37-39] and age at maturity ranging from 2 to 6 years [38,40,41].
+Most of the species are broadcast spawners, except for the Sebastes species, in which the fertilization and embryo development occur internally [40].
+In addition, S. pulcher is a protogynous hermaphrodite species that can transition from a reproductively functional female to a male [37,38].